Thesis and dissertation proofreading

 • Page numbers, margins and fonts are correct.

-• You’re sick of reading it but not changing much.
+• You’re sick of reading it and are not changing much.

 • Feedback now says things like ‘Looks good!’ or ‘I’ve made minor edits only.’